rfhtorres28/ecommerce_data_analysis/README.md

 Hello there!
 This project is all about the analysis of Brazilian Olist Web Ecommerce Performance that happens during 2016-2018.
 I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality Assessment and Exploratory Data Analysis.
 For Data Visualization, I used Power BI and Python's Matplotlib and Seaborn Libraries.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
-I create a database on SQL Server and created tables for each file.
+I created a database on SQL Server and make tables for each file.

 ## Tools
 * SQL Server - Data Wrangling / Exploratory Data Analysis